Bemidbar (parashah): Numbers chapter 1

-Building upon the prohibition of approaching the holy place in Numbers 1:51, the Gemara taught that a person who unwittingly entered the Temple court without atonement was liable to bring a sin-offering, but a person who entered deliberately incurred the penalty of being cut off from the Jewish people, or karet.

 A non-Jew asked Shammai to convert him to Judaism on condition that Shammai appoint him High Priest.
 Shammai pushed him away with a builder's ruler.
 The non-Jew then went to Hillel, who converted him.
 The convert then read Torah, and when he came to the injunction of Numbers 1:51, 3:10, and 18:7 that "the common man who draws near shall be put to death," he asked Hillel to whom the injunction applied.
 Hillel answered that it applied even to David, King of Israel, who had not been a priest.
 Thereupon the convert reasoned a fortiori that if the injunction applied to all (non-priestly) Israelites, whom in Exodus 4:22 God had called "my firstborn," how much more so would the injunction apply to a mere convert, who came among the Israelites with just his staff and bag.
 Then the convert returned to Shammai, quoted the injunction, and remarked on how absurd it had been for him to ask Shammai to appoint him High Priest.

 The Gemara relates that once Rabban Gamaliel, Rabbi Eleazar ben Azariah, Rabbi Joshua, and Rabbi Akiva went to Jerusalem after the destruction of the Temple, and just as they came to Mount Scopus, they saw a fox emerging from the Holy of Holies.
 The first three Rabbis began to cry, but Akiva smiled.
 The three asked him why he smiled, but Akiva asked them why they wept.
 Quoting Numbers 1:51, they told him that they wept because a place of which it was once said, "And the common man that draws near shall be put to death," had become the haunt of foxes.
 Akiva replied that he smiled because this fulfilled the prophecy of Uriah the priest, who prophesied (along with Micah, as reported in Jeremiah 26:18–20) that "Zion shall be plowed as a field, and Jerusalem shall become heaps, and the mountain of the House as the high places of a forest."
 And Isaiah 8:2 linked Uriah's prophecy with Zechariah's.
 And Zechariah 8:4 prophesied that "[t]here shall yet old men and old women sit in the broad places of Jerusalem."
 So the fulfillment of Uriah's prophecy gave Akiva certainty that Zechariah's hopeful prophecy would also find fulfillment.
 The others then told Akiva that he had comforted them.